 - Must have a current address in one of these states.
 Refinancing is not available in Mississippi, Nevada, or Vermont

 - Must have attended a Title IV school

 - Must be a U.S. Citizen, permanent resident, or H1-B, J-1, L-1, E-2, or E-3 visa holder

-On Glassdoor, current/past employee reviews are largely positive of working there.
+On Glassdoor, current/past employee reviews are largely positive of working there, although there were a few pretty negative ones near the end of 2020.
 The only major complaints people have are about the hectic atmosphere that almost every startup typically has.